 Mediation is a way of resolving disputes in which parents work with a neutral person — called a mediator — to talk through areas of disagreement.
 The mediator helps facilitate and manage difficult discussions and work towards a resolution, without giving advice or taking sides.
 Mediators in this regard could be a mental health professional, a financial advisor, or an attorney.

-Sometimes, informal documents such as parenting plans are prepared, which confirm the parents’ agreement.
+Sometimes, informal documents such as parenting plans are prepared, confirming the parents’ agreement.
 Other times, the parents may choose to hire individual attorneys in addition to the mediator, ensuring that their legal interests are represented during the mediation.
 In this situation, a Contract or a Court Order can be drafted by the attorneys if the parents require it.

 Collaborative law implements a customized, family-centered process to resolve disputes respectfully and efficiently while avoiding litigation.
 Collaboration requires that each parent retain a Collaborative Attorney.

-A Participation Agreement that defines the terms of the resolution process is signed.
-In essence, rather than attorneys fighting one another in Court, the parents hire attorneys to work together as a team for the specific purpose of reaching an agreement that meets the needs of all family members.
+A Participation Agreement that defines the terms of the resolution process is signed: in essence, rather than attorneys fighting one another in Court, the parents hire attorneys to work together as a team for the specific purpose of reaching an agreement that meets the needs of all family members.
 Sometimes, a mental health professional is included on the team to assist with emotional matters or special needs of the children.